 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
-A formal assessment of recoverable amount made when impairment indicators are present (refer to Note 1 (f) for details of impairment).
+A formal assessment of recoverable amount made when impairment indicators are present.

 Right-of-use assets